danielabar/payments-rails-pluralsight/README.md

 **TODO**

-* CSRF token on user partial forms and remove skip_before_action on session controller
 * hydrate subscription model from stripe to show more info on user/info view
 * get product name from stripe rather than hard coding
 * is stripe.js and publishable key even needed?